 Did you know that most people log 75,000 miles on their feet by the time they are 50?
 For some people, all of this wear and tear can cause severe pain in the foot and ankle, requiring surgery.
 So how can you tell if you would benefit from surgery?
-Read this recent blog by John Viscovich, DPM, MBA, FACFAS, a board certified podiatrist with our Westchester Health Orthopedics and Sports Medicine group.
+John Viscovich, DPM, MBA, FACFAS, a board certified podiatrist with Westchester Health, offers this information.

 The proper care and treatment for a wound as soon as it occurs is essential to ensure that it heals effectively.
-To help people understand how to care for a wound when they get injured, John Viscovich, DPM, MBA, FACFAS, a podiatrist with our Westchester Health Orthopedics and Sports Medicine group, offers these 9 important first aid tips.
+To help people understand how to care for a wound when they get injured, John Viscovich, DPM, MBA, FACFAS, a podiatrist with Westchester Health, offers these 9 important first aid tips.

 Did you know that plantar fasciitis is the most common cause of heel pain?
 That’s because the plantar fascia is the flat band of ligament tissue that connects your heel bone to your toes and if it becomes strained, it becomes swollen and irritated.
 And that is very painful.
 Some patients describe the feeling as if someone is hammering nails into their heel.
-To help ease the pain, Dr. John Viscovich, a podiatrist in our Westchester Health Orthopedics and Sports Medicine group, has written a blog outlining 7 treatments you can do yourself to lessen and maybe even eliminate this condition.
+To help ease the pain, Dr. John Viscovich, a podiatrist with Westchester Health, outlines 7 treatments you can do yourself to lessen and maybe even eliminate this condition.